DeanRoddey/CIDLib/ReadMe.md

 https://www.youtube.com/user/CharmedQuarkSystems

+**Acknowledgements**

+Though CIDLib very much tries to avoid use of any third party code beyond the OS, it does use the following:

+- Scintilla - A version of the Scintilla engine is wrapped and used as the CML language source editor.
+Your own CIDLib based applications wouldn't need it unless they used the embedded CML IDE.
+- Standard JPEG Libaries - Some of the guts of the standard JPEG libraries are wrapped to provide the JPEG file format support.

+Otherwise it is just OS APIs and optional OS SDKs (speech recognition, Windows Media Format, etc...)

 **Portability**

 Though CIDLib is currently only fielded on Windows, keeping it portable has always been a goal.
 I have done plenty of cross platform development in the past and understand the issues fairly well.
 As mentioned above, CIDLib is based on a 'virtual kernel' that abstracts it from the OS.
 That virtual kernel is in turn split into interface plus per-platform implementations.
 The build tools understand this situation so that helps a lot as well.

 There is a Win32 implementation currently.
 But there is still an old Linux implementation from a few decades ago that's still down there.
 It would need to be brought up to speed, but it should not be difficult to get almost all of the back-end stuff buildable onto Win32 and Linux (32 bit.)
 And that's not in the 'conditional code all over the place' sort of way, but cleanly supporting both platforms, since 95% of the non-UI code is platform independent and written in terms of our own classes.

 There are still a handful of libraries that need to be given the 'split' treatment, i.e. break out the platform specific stuff from the platform independent parts.
-I will be giving those attention soon.
-Until then they are marked for build only on Win32.
+A number have already been taken care of since the code was open sourced, and the rest will follow soon.

 The UI code is another story, but just getting the back end functionality cleanly supported on both platforms would be a very powerful thing.
 Not that the UI code is not similarly encapsulated, but there's a lot more to UI portability than that.

 **Background**

 CIDLib and the CQC automation system that is built on it is the product of decades of work by the author, representing almost 50 man-years of work taken together.
 The very earliest roots go back to around 1992 on OS/2, and the first C++ compiler I had access to.
 I started writing a string class and it was all downhill from there.
+The two projects combined are currently around 1,100,000 lines of code.

 Some people seeing this will immediately start ranting about 'not invented here syndrome', but it's nothing of the sort.
 My personal interests are in general purpose framework development, so the whole point of it was to do this.
 It's what I enjoy.
+And once you have experienced C++ with the context of a unified, coherent system, you really see what it should have become.

 **Gotchas**

 Of course, in a code base this large, even someone who consumes as much caffeine as myself cannot delve super-deeply into every aspect of every sub-system.
 So obviously some of the sub-systems could be fleshed out by others with specific interests in those areas.
 However, as stated in the goals section below, it should not become about itself, and become so baroque that no one can understand it.
 So it's not even a goal for every sub-system to be taken to the Nth degree and become incomprehensible for all but specialists.
+It should be about the whole being greater than the sum of the parts.

 There will be a few old classes laying around that were created long ago and not touched since, because there's been no need for them all this time.
 Or the need for them went away.
 Don't, jump to conclusions that the system is garbage if you happen on one of them.
 There are some classes in the CIDMath facility of this type.
 The vector/matrix classes are just some simple bits that used to be used by a raytracing library I had at one point, for instance, and the value mapping classes might not be worth keeping.